Chemical flush central heating system cost: How Much Does it Cost to Flush Out a Central Heating System?

 Home \ Repair of boilers and systems \ Flushing \ How much does it cost to flush the heating?

 We offer a qualified approach for the organization of hydrochemical and pneumatic flushing of the heating system at your facility in a city near Moscow.
-As part of maintenance and preventive maintenance, there are promotions with good discounts until September 1 of each year.
-Specify.
-Call. |

 The company has been specializing